blewett/cv2-alerting-with-mp4s-jpegs/README-camera.txt

    macs, and Windows 10.
 One has to install python3 and php on each of those systems - easy.
 On Linux systems (often Ubuntu) one uses apt install.
 On macs, one uses brew to install python after installing xcode.  xcode is free.  xcode ships with php.
-On Window 10, one uses the following links:
+On Windows 10, one uses the following links:

     https://www.python.org/downloads
     https://pypi.org/project/opencv-python